eduzenite/The-Pizza/README.md

 <h2>5° Step</h2>
 In this step I created the product controllers and integrated them with their respective views.
 I reduced the code, implemented the area filters using the URL parameters, which allowed me to use the same controller and the same view for any product category.

+<h2>6° Step</h2>
+In this step, the entire login and profile management system was implemented.
+Now the user can register and update his profile information on the respective pages.
+As Laravel uses Boostratp, little changes were made to the layout, however several custom fields in the user profile were added.